 Karelian Diamond Resources P.L.C. (the "Company") is a company domiciled in Ireland.
 The Company is a public limited company incorporated in Ireland under registration number 382499.
-The registered office is located at 3300 Lake Drive, Citywest Business Campus, Dublin 24, D24 TD21, Ireland.
+The registered office is located at Shannon Airport House, Shannon Free Zone, Shannon, Co.
+Clare, V14E370, Ireland.

-The principal activity of the Company during the financial year is a mineral exploration and development company.
+The principal activity of the Company during the financial year is mineral exploration and development.